-Overview of Vitiligo Research October - December 2014
+Overview of vitiligo research October - December 2015

-This is a review of research results in the vitiligo field which were indexed in the PubMed database (www.ncbi.nlm.nih.gov/pubmed) for the period from October till December 2014.
+This is a review of research results in the vitiligo field which were indexed in the PubMed database (www.ncbi.nlm.nih.gov/pubmed) for the period from October 2015 till December 2015.
+Abstracts of papers were retrieved from the PubMed database using the search term “vitiligo” with a filter set up to retrieve records with creation date between October 01, 2015 and December 31, 2015.
 Retrieved records were manually checked for a relevance to and significance for the field of vitiligo research.
-Fifty one records were found to be relevant and of interest, and were included into this quarterly overview, under the following sections:
+Fifty nine records were found to be relevant and of interest, and were included in this quarterly overview.

 - Reviews & Comments